 Who Should Consider the Lala Peel?

-The LHA Peel suits a wide range of skin types and concerns.
-It’s often recommended for Fitzpatrick types I to VI due to its low-irritation profile and pH of 5.5.
-For clients in Hobart who have experienced sensitivity to glycolic, lactic, or salicylic peels, the Lala peel offers a more controlled option.
+The LHA Peel is used for different skin types and concerns.
+It is often planned for Fitzpatrick types I to VI because of its lower irritation profile and pH close to the skin’s level.
+For people in Hobart who have reacted to glycolic, lactic or salicylic peels, the Lala Peel offers a more controlled option and is often chosen as an LHA peel for acne-prone or rosacea-prone skin in Hobart.

 LHA Peel vs Traditional Peels